 Best Bouncer for Newborn Babies in Japan

-What mothers in Japan like about Baby Bjorn bouncers:
+What parents in Japan like about Baby Bjorn bouncers:

 - Simple design and easy to store